-If your sights are set on Northstar California, then you’ll be hard pressed to take more than three or four sips; Martis Camp’s Lookout Lodge is just a matter of minutes away.
+If your sights are set on Northstar California, then you’ll be hard pressed to to finish you cup of coffee before you have arrived.
 If you’re looking to go further afield (or if you’re simply determined to savor that perfect cup of morning joe), then you’ve got more than a handful of excellent choices to head off to, most of which you’ll reach before you hit the bottom of your cup.

 Where do we start?
 Let’s begin in the backyard, with Northstar California Resort.
-Quite simply, ski access doesn’t get any easier.
-There are several homes where you can glide right up to the back deck, unbuckle, and make a beeline for the hot tub.
-For others, Martis Camp’s private ski lodge at the base of Lookout Mountain, and direct ski access via the Martis Camp Express is a ten-minute drive…at the most.
-As for Northstar California, 3,170 acres of skiable terrain radiate up and away from a village that feels it’s been directly imported from Innsbruck.
+Northstar California, 3,170 acres of skiable terrain radiate up and away from a village that feels it’s been directly imported from Innsbruck.
 This resort’s grooming team is legendary and the combination of 20 lifts, three gondolas, 100 trails and a village with an ice rink, quaint cafes, fine dining and a shopping scene nothing short of “expert,” are what made Northstar California ranked #19 top ski area in the west by Ski Magazine.
 (Photos courtesy of Northstar California Resort)

 Further afield, yet still about one cup of coffee away, is Sugar Bowl.
 On Opening Day 1939, the wheels kicked in gear and California’s first chairlift was in operation.
 While Sugar Bowl has kept up with the times in terrain management and all things skiing, there’s still a distinct Bavarian feel to the mountain that an Austrian, backed by Walt Disney, envisioned as the ideal resort.
 There’s another thing about this mountain that’s very distinct: it consistently tallies the greatest accumulations of snow, about 500 inches a year.
 Sugar Bowl is made up of four mountains and is home to 1,650 skiable acres with 103 trails, 12 lifts, a terrain park and a sun-splashed deck that compels you to grab a quick bite or a fine meal and an afternoon lounge session with front row views of the bowl.
 (Photos courtesy of Sugar Bowl.)